nhsd-a2si/a2si-services-api-infrastructure/README.md

   - _real_api_service_fqdn_ - This is the DNS 'A' entry for the Real API's Application Load Balancer endpoint

+  - _real_api_static_fqdn_ -  This is the DNS 'A' entry for the Real API's Static assets website endpoint

   - _real_api_deploy_user_access_key_id_ - The key id for the deployment user: You will need to provide this to CI environment so that when building the pipeline it can update the ECS